preciousrosekuss/SDoH-Extractor/README.md

 ## Citation

-Special thanks to Yejin Kim for assigning this project and providing the invaluable resources, guidance, and support.
+Special thanks to Dr. Yejin Kim for assigning this project and providing the invaluable resources, guidance, and support.